How to do Disneyland in Summer 2023 | Tips for a cool, magical adventure

 You can read my review on my personal experiences booking through Get Away Today and how much you can save here!

-2023 Disneyland Summer Events
+2025 Disneyland Summer Events

-Before we launch into our guide to visiting Disneyland in Summer, here are the things to look forward to when you you visit Disneyland this summer!
+Before we launch into our guide to visiting Disneyland in Summer, here are the things to look forward to when you visit Disneyland this summer!

 Disneyland Grad Nites

-Disneyland Grad Nites is an event to celebrate local graduating high school seniors throughout the month of May and June.
-The 2023 dates are:
+Disneyland Grad Nites is an event to celebrate local graduating high school seniors throughout the months of May and June.
+The 2025 dates are:

 It is important to note that on these dates California Adventure will close at 9PM to guests not attending Grad Nites.
 Disneyland may see higher crowds these days in both parks especially on the weekend dates.
 But they are manageable, just be aware of these when planning your vacation!